 Graphic by vapourlites.com

-When you look at the vast amount of anti smoking campaigns and restrictions that were put in place over the last years, it seems plausible.
+When you look at the vast amount of anti-smoking campaigns and restrictions that were put in place over the last years…that’s not really surprising, though.

 I found some interesting studies conducted with smokers and non-smokers.

 Results of a Brazilian study showed, that in a relatively short time period (< 10 years), fundamental frequency parameters were significantly decreased in all smoking groups.

 Nat King Cole